daytum/subsurfaceml-geostats-training/README.md

 The following tables include the,

-* **approximate times** - we are learning and not schedule driven, we will adjust the schedule to meet the needs of the class.
+* **approximate times** - the nominal schedule.
+Note, we are learning and not schedule-driven; therefore the course delivery will adjust for the needs of the class.

 * **topics** - general topic covered.